matansh/secure_dns_proxy/README.md

 The `socketserver` library abstracts away a lot of "boilerplate" code needed to serve our interface.

+#### `socket_implmentation.py`
+This implementation utilizes python's built-in low level `socket` api.

+As this implementation does not use any abstraction layers like `socketserver` it implements all required steps in order to accept and return tcp/udp connections.

+I implemented a very strait forward approach to serving the api's: in an endless loop -> read from socket.

+For anything fancier then this "simple" implementation I would recommend using using higher level api's / open source utils.

 ## Execution
 #### docker compose
 Note: docker compose does not currently support exposing both tcp and udp for a single port.